Notary Public & Commissioner of Oaths in Chestermere

 The Process is Quick and Simple

-Ensure you have your original paperwork + valid photo ID (like a driver’s licence or passport).
+Have your original paperwork ready along with a valid photo ID such as a driver’s licence or passport.

 Quick Document Review

-We’ll go over your documents to make sure everything’s in order.
+We review your documents to make sure everything is in order before proceeding.

 Sign or Swear in Our Presence

-You sign or affirm the document while we witness it.
+You sign or affirm the document while we officially witness it.

-We apply the official seal and signature, and you’re all set.
+We apply the official seal and signature, and you’re on your way.

 What Is a Notary?